Injuries: Anthony Castonzo (knee), Le'Raven Clark (Achilles)

 Backups: (T): Yosh Nijman, Rick Wagner (G): Jon Runyan, Elgton Jenkins (C): Lucas Patrick

 Fantasy Impact: Having a left tackle with a strong case to be considered the best in the league at his position, such as David Bakhtiari, can serve to elevate the play of an entire offensive line.
 Such is the case in Green Bay, where concerns linger around most other spots on the O-line, save standout C Corey Linsley.
 Rick Wagner is hoping to bounce back from the worst campaign of his career and replace Bryan Bulaga at RT, LG Elgton Jenkins is looking to build off a solid rookie year, and Billy Turner's ceiling at this point may be that of a league-average starter.
-However, Losing RG Lane Taylor (knee) to a season-ending injury Week 1 has the potential to limit this unit's upside all year, unless Lucas Patrick can quickly transition into a reliable starter.
+Losing RG Lane Taylor (knee) to a season-ending injury Week 1 has the potential to limit this unit's upside all year, though Lucas Patrick has quickly transitioned into a reliable starter.